 - L. Pomona

-Here, calculate the risks with your veterinarian that depend on the environment in which your pet is developing.
+Here, calculate the risks with your veterinarian that depend on the environment in which your dog is developing.
 Take steps to reduce the risk of an allergic reaction with the advice of your Vet, manage disease risk, and choose wisely to limit vaccinations.